Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Study of Other Solar Systems.md

 ## Future of Extrasolar Planetary Science

-### TESS Mission
+### TESS & CHEOPS Missions
-- Designed to monitor hundreds of thoustands of
+- Designed to monitor hundreds of thousands of the brightest and nearest stars across the whole sky for transit events
+- Builds off of the Kepler mission

+### Direct Detection
+- Adaptive optics are aiding to enable direct planet detection
+	- James Webb Space Telescope will aid in this